- Microsoft Teams is an excellent team collaboration platform: information is shared quickly, and team members can work on everyday tasks.

 - As a team owner, you can automatically favorite channels for the whole team, making them more visible for all members.

-Note: You may easily add new channels, edit or even remove existing channels.
+Note: You may easily add new channels or edit or remove existing ones.
 However, you can’t delete the default General channel.

-As you can see, it’s relatively straightforward to build your first team in Microsoft Teams and to manage members or other related features of the service.
-It’s clear that you are aspiring to do so, yet what if you’re struggling to get started?
+As you can see, it’s relatively straightforward to build your first team in Microsoft Teams and manage members or other related service features.
+It’s clear that you aspire to do so, yet what if you’re struggling to get started?

 You’d be able to save time by organizing all your work in one hub, sharing content on the go, and making everyone feel like part of an active team.
-However, none of these is going to happen, at least not until finding a solution when you have a hard time creating the team in the first place.
+However, none of these will happen, at least not until you find a solution when you have a hard time creating the team in the first place.

-What to do if I can’t create team in Microsoft Teams?
+What to do if I can’t create a team in Microsoft Teams?